s-jiang/project-3-understanding-user-behavior/.ipynb_checkpoints/proj3_report-checkpoint.md

 We can use the arrow keys to navigate the table and use `:q` to exit the table view

-I recreated the first two rows of `select * from sword_purchases;` to show what the table looks like:
+Here, I recreated the first two rows of `select * from sword_purchases;` to show what the rows of the table sword_purchases looks like:

 | raw_event                                                                                                       | timestamp              | accept | host              | user-agent      | event_type     |
 |-----------------------------------------------------------------------------------------------------------------|------------------------|--------|-------------------|-----------------|----------------|